tacusci/Tacusci/README.md

 # Tacusci

 A custom CMS which also loads and host connections to the hosted website.
-I have absolutely no intention of using Javascript for anything (apart from making page management content work)
+No PHP or js, just Velocity Templates and a custom API set

 ## Deployment